-Positive attitudes to cycling are shaped most by discourses around health and fitness.
-Obesity, diabetes and coronary heart diseases are major concerns, especially amongst older generations, and people understand that exercise is important.
-But as we’ll see the focus on cycling for health rarely translates into utility cycling, and only very occasionally into leisure cycling.
+Positive attitudes to cycling are shaped most by discourses of health and fitness.
+Obesity, diabetes and coronary heart diseases are major concerns, especially amongst older generations, and people know exercise is important.
+But as we’ll see the focus on cycling for health rarely translates into utility cycling, and only occasionally into leisure cycling.

 Cognisance of the relevance of cycling to good health (if not actual cycling) grows with age.
 As people become more susceptible to health problems, they perhaps become more receptive to healthy lifestyle messages.

-People tend to like the idea of cycling for leisure, and particularly the health and fitness benefits; but most have almost no conception of cycling as a mode of transport, and no real sense that they should do.
+People tend to like the idea of cycling for leisure, and particularly the health and fitness benefits; but most have little conception of cycling as a mode of transport, and no real sense that they should do.